 When my kids were younger, we used to enjoy finding a great spot to view the sun going down over the Great Salt Lake on a summer evening.

 Some of my best photos have come from these outings.
-And these views of the lake are readily accessible:
+And these views of the lake are readily accessible here:

 Antelope Island provides excellent picnicking and camping facilities.

-The lake is quite shallow with an average depth of 20 feet.
+The lake is quite shallow with an average depth of 20 feet even when full.
 Winds are quite common out here on the west desert and even moderate winds can cause rough water.
 Sailors need experience to safely navigate the lake.

 Overcast days on the lake provide fantastic photographic opportunities.
 But these days also play tricks on your eyes.